kragen/derctuo/markdown/scribal-basic.md

 Smalltalk uses keywords to separate arguments: ary at: pos put: element, which would read a little better as ary at=pos put=element or ary at: pos, put: element.
-And I'm already considering that maybe Scribal Basic should use such keywords to introduce block arguments, at least after the first one.
+And I’m already considering that maybe Scribal Basic should use such keywords to introduce block arguments, at least after the first one.

-For the time being I'm sticking to simple Logo-like juxtaposition of arguments despite infix syntax, but I'm noting this as a potential trouble point.
+For the time being I’m sticking to simple Logo-like juxtaposition of arguments despite infix syntax, but I’m noting this as a potential trouble point.

 Data model